A former prosecutor, a school board member, and a mom.

 In 2012, after the birth of her second child, Sara made the difficult decision to leave the Bucks DAO.
 However, her commitment to community service did not subside and Sara was appointed to the Upper Dublin School Board in February 2014.
 She was subsequently elected in November 2015 to a four (4) year term.

 In December 2017, Sara was elected as the Vice President of the Upper Dublin School Board.
 She serves on the District's contract negotiating teams (UDEA, UDESPA, Act 93), chairs the Policy Committee, and is a member of the Operations Committee.
 Under her leadership, the School District of Upper Dublin updated hundreds of policies and administrative regulations as well as expanding its anti-harassment and anti-discrimination policies for both students and employees to include gender identity and gender expression, and adopting a policy protecting transgender and gender expansive students.

 One of her greatest accomplishments on the Board to date is improving the Board’s relationship with the Upper Dublin Education Association (the Teachers' Union).
 Sara was instrumental in resolving the contentious contract negotiation with the Teachers' Union in 2015 and continues to serve as a point of contact between the Board and the Teachers' Union.

 In addition to her School Board responsibilities, Sara is a practicing attorney with the law firm Rudolph Clarke, LLC specializing in Education Law.

 She and her husband live in Upper Dublin Township with their very active two children, who attend public school.
-Sara is a highly involved mother to her son and daughter; from homework, to practices and games, meets, and recitals, to being a member of their school's PTA, and even her daughter's kindergarten room parent.
+Sara is a highly involved mother to her son and daughter; from homework, to practices and games, meets, and recitals, to being a member of their school's PTA, and was even her daughter's kindergarten room parent.
 Above all, Sara is proudest of her family.